How to Advertise A Craft Show

 Bulletin boards (ask for permission before hanging your ad) can often be found in banks, restaurants, gas stations, libraries, and grocery stores.
 Most places will hang your ad in the front window if you ask nicely.

 Your website is a terrific place to give buyers information about your fair.
 Be sure sections for vendors and the public are clearly defined.
 You don't want people to leave your site confused, without the information they are seeking.
 Give buyers a map to the show, information about other events, links to show merchandise and more.
 Include ways for craft buyers to follow your show-have a separate Facebook, Twitter, Pinterest or MySpace account for buyers of handcrafted items if vendor information will confuse or annoy them.

-Where do you advertise your art festival or craft show?
+Tell artisans and craftsmen where you advertise your art festival or craft show in the comments below?

 Art and Craft Vendors Can't Find Your Art Festival, Craft Fair

 How to Get Art and Craft Vendors to My Show

 Art Festival and Craft Show Expert

 Shasta McLaughlin provides articles, hints and tips, checklists and more for craft show promoters that sell booths at handmade art and craft show who want to sell more booths, increase the variety and quality of crafts sold at their fair or festival, and get more profits at festivals.

 Now she is revealing how to collect your art vendors contact information, follow up with them and make more money while working less.